A Theory of Network Games Part 1: Utility Representations: Strategically Separable Preferences

 which implies $s'_+ \simeq (s_1, s^*_2, s'_{-12})$, so $(s_1, s^*_2, s'_{-12}) \succeq s_+$.
 If $s'_0 \prec_{s_1, s^*_2, s'_{-12}} s_0$, then this conflicts with strategic independence as shown before.
 If $s'_0 \succeq_{s_1, s^*_2, s'_{-12}} s_0$, then this comparison together with

 violates strategic independence.
 We conclude the property iii) holds, completing the proof.

 \end{proof}

 We present the remainder of our proof in Appendix \ref{ap:proofmain}.
 While Theorem \ref{theo:main2} requires stronger technical conditions than our characterization of separable preferences, it still covers important cases.
 In particular, Theorem \ref{theo:main2} applies to preferences that depend on aggregates of opponent actions, which we explore in our next subsection.
-Later, in Section \ref{sec:cyclic}, we give an alternative characterization of strategically separable preferences that sheds further light on the tradeoffs we must make to ensure that checking strategic independence is sufficient to get an additively separable utility.
+Later, in Section \ref{sec:cyclic}, we give an alternative characterization that sheds further light on the tradeoffs required to ensure that strategic independence is sufficient to get an additively separable utility.